 Visitation opportunities are offered on a first come, first serve basis.
 Walk-in visitors will be accepted, on a space available basis, but you must check in one hour before the desired visit time.
 Same day and next day visit reservations may be made online or by phone up to two hours before the desired appointment time.

 - Online: Make your visitation appointment on eVisit through the San Diego Sheriff’s “Who’s in Jail?” link.
-This service is available 24 hours/day every day except Tuesdays.
+This service is available daily for most inmates.

 Visitation rules at the Vista County Jail are as follows: